awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the top right corner of the AWS Management Console, choose the region in which you want to create the DB instance\.
+1. In the top right corner of the AWS Management Console, choose the AWS Region in which you want to create the DB instance\.

-1. In the navigation pane, choose **Instances**\.
+1. In the navigation pane, choose **Databases**\.

    If the navigation pane is closed, choose the menu icon at the top left to open it\.